The official blog of the Lung Institute.

 Set realistic goals with a purpose in mind.
 Ask yourself if a goal supports the overall purpose.
 If not, consider abandoning it.
 As the 16th century samurai Miyamoto Musashi wrote, “Do nothing which is of no use.”
 In moving towards your goal, remember that progress isn’t always easy; envision success when you succeed and regret if you were to quit.
 Draw inspiration from as many sources as possible, and be willing to forgive yourself.
 And always remember, ‘Rome wasn’t built in a day’.

 A shift in positive outlook is critical for living with COPD and other lung diseases, but for physical relief, alternative treatment may be necessary.
-If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy!
+If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy!

 Struggling with the psychological challenges of Lung Disease?
 We encourage you to share your story, thoughts and comments on our list of 5 Ways to Overcome the Psychological Challenges of Lung Disease.